 Glam by Manicare Jessica lashes retail for $12.95 and are available from Priceline, Target and various pharmacies Australia-wide.

-Manicare, Make Up Store and Lord & Berry products were provided for review, which did not affect my opinion.
+Manicare, Make Up Store and Lord & Berry products were provided for editorial consideration, which did not affect my opinion.
 For more information, see Disclosure Policy.